Adoption & Termination of Parental Rights

 The Consent and Waiver by Parent voluntarily terminates your husband's parental rights to the child that is being adopted.

-Child support should end automatically, but I suggest that you send a copy of the order for adoption to the Department of Revenue as soon as possible after the order is made.
+Child support should end automatically, but I suggest that you send a copy of the order for adoption to the Department of Revenue as soon as possible after the order is signed by the judge.
 Back child support will likely not be affected.
 Notice:

 We provide these answers